nick-oconnor/minesweeper/README.md

 divided by the number of solutions found.

 If any space is revealed or flagged in all possible solutions, the space is revealed or flagged.
-If no certain moves are found, the solver compares the constrained space with the highest probability to the probability of the unconstrained spaces.
+If no certain moves are found, the solver compares the constrained space with the highest probability of being empty to the probability of an unconstrained space being empty.
 If the constrained space's probability is greater, the solver reveals it.
-If the highest probability is less than that of an unconstrained space, the solves moves on to unconstrained guessing.
+Otherwise, the solver moves on to unconstrained guessing.

 This algorithm is based on Chris Studholme's paper[^2].